matthiaszeller/dl-project/Proj2/README.md

 * `function.py`: implements all functions, e.g. addition, matrix multiplication, relu, tanh

-* `training.py`: gathers utility functions and classes used to train the network with the custom framework
+* `training.py`: gathers utility functions and classes used to train the network with the custom framework, in particular,
+    * `Dataset`: used to iterate over samples
+    * `train_SGD`: train a model, given a dataset, a loss function, a learning rate and the number of epochs

+## Test script

+The file `test.py` generates a dataset of 10,000 samples uniformly distributed over [0,1]^2.
+Labels have a radial dependency.
+80% of samples are used for the training set, the remaining 20% for the test set.

+The model is a neural network with 3 hidden layers of 25 neurons each.
+The model is trained with MSE loss function, using SGD.